 In recent years, the Company has emphasized discounted loan acquisition and resolution activities and a variety of other mortgage lending activities, which generally reflect the Company's focus on business lines which offer the potential for above average returns without increased risk of loss.
 As a result of the Company's business strategy, the average balance of the Company's discounted loan portfolio (which does not include the Company's pro rata share of discounted loans held by LLC) increased 217.1% from \$352.6 million (20.6% of total average assets) during 1994 to \$675.3 million (33.5% of total average assets) during 1996 to \$1.11 billion (42.9% of total average assets) during the three months ended March 31, 1997, and the average balance of the Company's other loans, including loans available for sale, increased 107.6% from \$261.0 million (15.2% of total average assets) to \$503.5 million (25.0% of total average assets) to \$541.9 million (20.8% of total average assets) during the same respective periods.
 This growth in the Company's lending activities, particularly its discounted loan activities, has substantially contributed to the Company's profitability in recent periods.
+In this regard, the Company estimates that its discounted loan acquisition and resolution activities and its other lending activities accounted for approximately 82%, 60%, 85%, 53% and 25% of its income from continuing operations before income taxes during the three months ended March 31, 1997 and 1996 and the years ended December 31, 1996, 1995 and 1994, respectively.

 The Company's discounted loan activities also include investments in joint ventures to acquire discounted loans, which to date have consisted primarily of the Company's 50% interest in LLC, a joint venture which was formed by the Company and BlackRock Capital Finance L.P. ("BlackRock") to acquire discounted loans from HUD in April 1996.
-Equity in earnings of investment in joint ventures amounted to \$14.4 million and \$38.3 million during the three months ended March 31, 1997 and the year ended December 31, 1996, respectively, and were primarily comprised of \$9.2 million and \$35.6 million of gains related to the securitization of discounted single-family residential loans acquired from HUD, respectively.
+Equity in earnings of investment in joint ventures amounted to \$14.4 million and \$38.3 million during the three months ended March 31, 1997 and the year ended

+December 31, 1996, respectively, and were primarily comprised of \$9.2 million and \$28.5 million of gains related to the securitization of discounted single-family residential loans acquired from HUD, respectively.

-The Company's lending activities and increasing use of securitizations, along with its general corporate strategy of investing in what the Company believes are undervalued businesses, has resulted in gains on the sale of interest-earning assets becoming a significant part of the Company's operating results.
+The Company's lending activities and increasing use of securitizations has resulted in gains on the sale of interest-earning assets becoming a significant part of the Company's operating results.
 Gains from the sale of interest-earning assets amounted to \$16.8 million and \$5.0 million during the three months ended March 31, 1997 and 1996, respectively, and \$21.7 million, \$7.0 million and \$5.7 million during the years ended December 31, 1996, 1995 and 1994, respectively.
-A significant component of these gains were gains from the direct sale of discounted loans and single-family residential loans to non-conforming borrowers, as well as gains from the sale of senior classes in mortgage-related securities backed by such loans.
+A significant component of these gains in 1997 and 1996 were gains from the direct sale of discounted loans and single-family residential loans to non-conforming borrowers, as well as gains from the sale of senior classes in mortgage-related securities backed by such loans.